ChampInMyThought/ChampInMyThought/README.md

 Student
 -------

 I'm a passionate high school student with experience in competitive programming and machine learning.
-With a strong background in algorithms and problem-solving, I've competed in various programming competitions.
+With a background in algorithms and problem-solving, I've competed in various programming competitions.
 On my GitHub profile, you'll find a collection of projects that showcase my dedication to programming and machine learning.
 Thank you for visiting my profile!

 * 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [theeradon\_s@kvis.ac.th](mailto:theeradon_s@kvis.ac.th)